History of Betsy Ross

 On January 1, 1752, Elizabeth Griscom, familiarly called Betsy, was the eighth of 17 children born into the Quaker family of Samuel and Rebecca Griscom.

 Samuel, a successful carpenter, moved his large family from their farmhouse in New Jersey to the growing city of Philadelphia when Betsy was three years old.
 They eventually settled into a large home on 4th and Arch streets.

 Although Betsy is often referred to as a seamstress, she was actually a trained upholsterer.
 After completing her formal education at a school for Quaker children, Betsy went on to apprentice to John Webster, a talented and popular Philadelphia upholsterer.
 She spent several years under Webster, learning to make and repair curtains, bedcovers, tablecloths, rugs, umbrellas and Venetian blinds, as well as working on other projects that involved sewing.

-Despite that, the newlyweds prospered, soon opening their own upholstery business in a rented house on Philadelphia’s Chestnut Street, in the heart of a bustling section of Philadelphia now known as Old City.
+Despite that, the newlyweds prospered.
+They opened their own upholstery business in a rented house on Philadelphia’s Chestnut Street, in the heart of a bustling section of Philadelphia now known as Old City.
 John and Betsy Ross even made bed hangings for George Washington while he was in Philadelphia for the First Continental Congress in 1774!

-They were married for just over two years when their union was tragically cut short by the war for independence.
-John Ross, a member of the local militia, passed away, leaving Betsy a childless widow at the age of 24.
-Betsy continued to run her upholstery business, making extra income by mending uniforms and making tents, blankets, cartridges, and, of course, flags for the Continental army.
+They were married for just over two years when their union was tragically cut short.
+John Ross, believed to be a member of the local militia, passed away, leaving Betsy a childless widow at the age of 24.
+Betsy continued to run her upholstery business, making extra income by making cartridges and, of course, flags for the Continental Army.

 On June 15, 1777, Betsy married her second husband, Joseph Ashburn.
 Together they had 2 daughters, the first of whom passed away at nine months old.
 Joseph was a mariner and was often at sea, leaving Betsy, a new mother, alone in Philadelphia.
 The sea was a dangerous place during the Revolution; in 1781 a British frigate captured Joseph’s ship, The Lion.
 The crew was charged with treason and taken to Old Mill Prison in Plymouth, England.
 Joseph Ashburn died of an unknown illness on March 3, 1782, a few short weeks before the British released the American prisoners.